MauroJr/thread-pool/README.md

 will be generated.
 If, somehow, one thread had permanently died, only one thread would be generated.
 If all threads are alive, nothing happens.

-## ES6/7 Considerations
+## Considerations for ES6/7, TypeScript, CoffeeScript, etc.

-If you are using a tool like Babel to compile your cutting-edge JS code, keep in mind that your Babel-ish tool can not automatically be applied to threads in the pool.
-As such, this should not cause problems as long as your thread tasks are already pre-processed and all the files they import are also pre-processed.
+If you are using a tool like Babel (or whatever) to compile your cutting-edge JS dialect, keep in mind that your compiler can not automatically be applied to threads in the pool.
+As such, this should not cause problems as long as your thread tasks are already pre-processed in such a way that all dialect-centric libraries and polyfills have been included in them, and all the files they import are also already pre-processed.

 However, if you were to import an unprocessed file that employed a non-native technique, your thread would likely throw an error and die.